 Malak ⭐

-Another Andalusian restaurant that has surprised this 2023 with its first Michelin star is Malak.
-From the Arabic for “angel”, Malak alludes to the pampering, to the delicacy of these beings who also bring to his room, a memory of the forest and autumnal tones.
+Another Andalusian restaurant that surprised with its first Michelin star is Malak.
+From the Arabic “angel”, Malak alludes to the pampering, the delicacy of these beings that also transfer to its room, a memory of the forest and autumnal tones.

 Chef: Javier Jurado.